Which letters are friends?

 This is so depressing!
 Aren’t there some really good letter friendships out there?

-With our current data, we know which letter each other letter likes the most.
-Given this, we can figure out which letters are best friends with each other!
+Given this, we can figure out which (if any) letters are best friends with each other!

-We already know that E is best friends with R, but is R best friends with E?
 I can now reveal the dramatic truth.
 Are any letters actually best friends?

 Here’s some more best friends to build the tension.